Psychoanalysis: Developments of alternative forms of psychotherapy

-Cognitive behavioural therapy (CBT)
+Cognitive behavioral therapy (CBT)

 In the 1950s, psychoanalysis was the main modality of psychotherapy.
-Behavioural models of psychotherapy started to assume a more central role in psychotherapy in the 1960s.
+Behavioral models of psychotherapy started to assume a more central role in psychotherapy in the 1960s.
 Aaron T. Beck, a psychiatrist trained in a psychoanalytic tradition, set out to test the psychoanalytic models of depression empirically and found that conscious ruminations of loss and personal failing were correlated with depression.
 He suggested that distorted and biased beliefs were a causal factor of depression, publishing an influential paper in 1967 after a decade of research using the construct of schemas to explain the depression.
 Beck developed this empirically supported hypothesis for the cause of depression into a talking therapy called cognitive behavioral therapy (CBT) in the early 1970s.

 Attachment theory

 Attachment theory was developed theoretically by John Bowlby and formalized empirically by Mary Ainsworth.
-Bowlby was trained psychoanalytically but was concerned about some properties of psychoanalysis; he was troubled by the dogmatism of psychoanalysis at the time, its arcane terminology, the lack of attention to environment in child behaviour, and the concepts derived from talking therapy to child behaviour.
-In response, he developed an alternative conceptualization of child behaviour based on principles on ethology.
+Bowlby was trained psychoanalytically but was concerned about some properties of psychoanalysis; he was troubled by the dogmatism of psychoanalysis at the time, its arcane terminology, the lack of attention to environment in child behavior, and the concepts derived from talking therapy to child behavior.
+In response, he developed an alternative conceptualization of child behavior based on principles on ethology.
 Bowlby's theory of attachment rejects Freud's model of psychosexual development based on the Oedipal model.
 For his work, Bowlby was shunned from psychoanalytical circles who did not accept his theories.
 Nonetheless, his conceptualization was adopted widely by mother-infant research in the 1970s.

 Theories

-The predominant psychoanalytic theories can be organised into several theoretical schools.
+The predominant psychoanalytic theories can be organized into several theoretical schools.
 Although these perspectives differ, most of them emphasize the influence of unconscious elements on the conscious.
 There has also been considerable work done on consolidating elements of conflicting theories.

 There are some persistent conflicts among psychoanalysts regarding specific causes of certain syndromes, and some disputes regarding the ideal treatment techniques.
 In the 21st century, psychoanalytic ideas have found influence in fields such as childcare, education, literary criticism, cultural studies, mental health, and particularly psychotherapy.
-Though most mainstream psychoanalysts subscribe to modern strains of psychaoanalytical thought, there are groups who follow the precepts of a single psychoanalyst and their school of thought.
-Psychoanalytic ideas also play roles in some types of literary analysis such as archetypal literary criticism.
+Though most mainstream psychoanalysts subscribe to modern strains of psychoanalytical thought, there are groups that follow the precepts of a single psychoanalyst and their school of thought.
+Psychoanalytic ideas also play roles in some types of literary analysis, such as archetypal literary criticism.

 Topographic theory

 Topographic theory was named and first described by Sigmund Freud in The Interpretation of Dreams (1899).
 The theory hypothesizes that the mental apparatus can be divided into the systems Conscious, Preconscious, and Unconscious.
 These systems are not anatomical structures of the brain but, rather, mental processes.
-Although Freud retained this theory throughout his life he largely replaced it with the structural theory.
+Although Freud retained this theory throughout his life, he largely replaced it with the structural theory.